This article has links to products and services we love, which we may make commission from.

 Alternately, pop in for a nightcap at The Crofter.

-Note: If you have time, we strongly advise you to do one or two of the Fort William attractions described below to save time in the morning as you will be battling against the clock to get to Glenfinnan for 10:30 to see a very special moment from the silver screen!
+Note: If you have time, we strongly advise you to do one or two of the Fort William attractions described below to save time in the morning.

 Day 3: Fort William, Glenfinnan, and the Ferry to Skye

-Today, if following the classic route, you are traveling to the Isle of Skye.
+Today, following this classic route, you will travel to the Isle of Skye.

-This Inner Hebridean island is the holy grail for those who visit Scotland, but due to over-tourism, it can feel like Disneyland in the summer.
+This Inner Hebridean island is the holy grail for those visiting Scotland, but it can feel like Disneyland in the summer due to over-tourism.

-Try to avoid the school holidays and the high-season summer months of June, July, and August if you prefer less crowded experiences.
+If you prefer less crowded experiences, try to avoid the school holidays and the high-season summer months of June, July, and August.

 Today is all about monuments, trains, and white sands, which require an early start.

-Note: You should pre-book your ferry ride from Mallaig to Armadale on the Isle of Skye with CalMac Ferries to avoid disappointment.
+Note: To avoid disappointment, you should pre-book your ferry ride from Mallaig to Armadale on the Isle of Skye with CalMac Ferries.

 You don’t have to take the ferry, although driving does add 2-3 hours to your trip.

-See here for full details on all of the ways to get to Skye.
+See this guide for full details on all the ways you can get to Skye.

 Morning: Inverlochy Castle, Neptune’s Staircase, Caol & Glenfinnan